nouaim/api-deployment-example/README.md

    { "name": "Daniel Ahmed",
      "email": "daniel.ahmed@gmail.com" }
    ```
-6. Update `docker-compose.yml` and change `letsgetrusty` to your own Docker Hub username.
+6. Update `docker-compose.yml` and change `nuaip` to your own Docker Hub username.

-## Run Locally
+## Run Locally with Docker
 1. Run an instance of PostgreSQL.
 This can be done via Docker:
     ```bash
     docker pull postgres